 Transylvania is a historical region of Romania that is surrounded by the craggy Carpathian mountain range.
 Picturesque mountain roads with steep hairpin turns meander through the peaks and spruce forests – a riot of fall colours in autumn and covered in a blanket of snow in winter.

 Tulips in the Netherlands' flower fields bloom every spring.
 This beautiful sight is a huge tourist attraction, as well as an economic boon for the country – the Dutch produce more than four billion tulip bulbs each year.
-Find out where to spot the colourful displays along the Netherlands' tulip trail.

 In the north of Chile, the arid and remote Atacama Desert receives less than a millimetre of rain a year.
 From NASA’s Earth Observing-1 satellite, it looks like nothing grows here, although the saline and acidic water of the Lluta has been irrigated for low-quality farmland.

 The Dead Sea (or Yam-Ha Melah – the Sea of Salt) at the border between Israel and Jordan is the lowest place on Earth.
-The “sea” is in fact a lake, and salt fields here are natural works of crystalised art.
+The 'sea' is in fact a lake, and salt fields here are natural works of crystalised art.

 The gateway to northwest Vietnam, Yen Bai province is for the most part ignored by tourists, but the stunning landscapes at Mu Cang Chai are worth seeking out.
 The rice terraces are harvested in September and October when they are at their most beautiful.